sixpackwarriors/sixpackwarriors.github.io/source/_posts/2017-04-07-never-give-up.markdown

 <br/>
 I'm sure many of you have heard this topic so many times.
 But I wanted to try to give you another perspective on the matter.<br/>
 <br/>
 Take a moment to look at the living things around you.
 Guess what?
-Every one of those living things has probably more persistence than we do.
+Every one of those living things has more persistence than we do.

-Your dog.
-Or your cat.
-Or your pet fish or hamster.
+Whether it's your dog, your cat, your pet fish or hamster.
 Notice how they are so persistent in getting what they want.
 Sure, they might not be as smart as us, but they sure as hell don't give up trying to do something.

 <iframe src="//giphy.com/embed/67BZPE8f0aPe0" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>